kbaum215/Political-Bias-Topic-Analysis/README.md

 **-- Project Status: Completed**

 ## Installation
-The following instructions will help you clone the project onto your machine.
+The following commands will help you clone the project onto your machine:

-First clone the repository onto your machine using the following command

 git init